qmlbook/qt6book/docs/ch06-controls/common-patterns.md

 }
 ```

-In the example at the beginning of this chapter, each `MenuItem` results in a call to a corresponding function when triggered.
-Let’s start with the *New* item, which ends up in the `newDocument` function.
+In the example at the beginning of this chapter, each `MenuItem` calls a corresponding function when triggered.
+Let’s start with the *New* item, which calls the `newDocument` function.

 The function, in turn, relies on the `_createNewDocument` function, which dynamically creates a new element instance from the `DocumentWindow.qml` file, i.e. a new `DocumentWindow` instance.
 The reason for breaking out this part of the new function is that we use it when opening documents as well.